 There is something about a buttery streusel crumble that makes a dessert look that much tastier.
 Mhhm, I really do love myself a good streusel.
 When toasted correctly it adds the perfect warm crunch to each bite.

 Prefer to eat your pie warmed or slightly chilled?
-This glorious number can be served either way.
-Hot, warm, slightly chilled or cold … it is absolutely delicious!
+This glorious number, hot, warm, slightly chilled or cold it is absolutely delicious!
+One of our favorite ways to enjoy a slice of Double Berry Custard Pie is served alongside a big scoop of vanilla ice-cream for a rich and sweet treat.

 Double Berry Custard Pie